Goliyon Ki Raasleela Ram-Leela: Plot

 In the fictional Gujarati village Ranjhaar, infamous for its uninhibited manufacture and sale of arms and ammunition, two clans—Rajadi and Sanera—have been at odds with each other for the past 500 years.
-A violent altercation between the two occurs after Bhavani, a Sanera, fires at the son of Meghji Bhai, a Rajadi chieftain.
-Bhavani is almost killed by Meghji Bhai, but Ram (played by Ranveer Singh), Meghji Bhai's younger brother, intervenes and saves Bhavani.
-All the Rajadi elders are irked by Ram being a vagabond who deals in stolen cars, with his mindset of making a truce with the other clan.
+A violent altercation occurs after Bhavani, a Sanera, fires at the son of Meghji Bhai, a Rajadi chieftain.
+Bhavani is almost killed by Meghji Bhai, but Ram, Meghji Bhai's younger brother, intervenes.
+Ram is a vagabond who deals in stolen cars and pornography but his goal is to make a truce with the other clan.

-During the festival of Holi, Ram boldly enters the house of the Sanera heads and flirts with Leela (played by Deepika Padukone).
-Meanwhile, her mother, Dhankor Baa, the chieftan of the Saneras, is busy arranging a match for her daughter with a simple-minded NRI.
-Leela's elder brother, Kanji Bhai, is angered by Ram's entry into the house and bribes the local police to raid Ram's house.
-Ram, however, manages to convince the policemen to leave in exchange for a set of his blue films.
-Ram and Leela develop a romance and plan to elope, but a grim turn of events follows when Kanji accidentally kills Meghji, Ram's brother, and is, in turn, killed by Ram.

-To escape the suffering, Ram and Leela elope and marry, but just as they are about to consummate their marriage, Ram's friends trace them and betray him by inebriating him and informing Leela's family of their location.
-The next morning, Leela is forcibly taken back home by Bhavani, her cousin, while Ram is hailed as a hero by the Rajadis for soiling Leela's reputation.
-He is rewarded by being made the new chieftain of the Rajadis.
+During Holi, Ram boldly enters the Sanera house and flirts with Leela.
+The two fall in love and plan to elope, but a grim turn of events follows when Leela's elder brother, Kanji Bhai, accidentally kills Ram's brother, and is, in turn, killed by Ram.
+Ram and Leela elope and marry anyway but before they can consummate their marriage, Ram's friends betray him by informing Leela's family of their location.
+She is forcibly taken back home by Bhavani, her cousin, while Ram is hailed a hero by his clan for soiling her reputation.
+He is rewarded by being made the new chieftain.